Trinamool Congress will fight Lok Sabha elections alone in West Bengal, says Mamata Banerjee

 The chief minister said that her party will go into alliance with others only after the results are declared.

-The Trinamool Congress will fight elections alone on all 42 Lok Sabha seats in West Bengal, Chief Minister and party supremo Mamata Banerjee announced on Wednesday, reported ANI.
+The Trinamool Congress will fight elections alone on all 42 Lok Sabha seats in West Bengal, party supremo Mamata Banerjee announced on Wednesday, reported ANI.

-“I had no discussions with the Congress party,” she said.
+“I had no discussions with the Congress party,” said the West Bengal chief minister.
 “I have always said that in Bengal, we will fight alone.
 I am not concerned about what will be done in the country but we are a secular party and in Bengal, we will alone defeat BJP.”

-The West Bengal chief minister said that the party will go into alliance with others only after the results are declared.
+Banerjee said that the party will go into alliance with others only after the results are declared.

 The announcement came as the Bharat Jodo Nyay Yatra, led by Congress MP Rahul Gandhi, is set to enter West Bengal.
-She alleged that the Congress did not inform her that the march would pass through her state.
+Banerjee alleged that the Congress did not inform her that the march would pass through her state.

 The Trinamool Congress is a part of the INDIA Alliance, an amalgamation of 28 Opposition parties that came together in July with the aim of defeating the ruling Bharatiya Janata Party in the upcoming Lok Sabha elections.

-On Tuesday, West Bengal Congress leader Adhir Ranjan Chowdhury described Banerjee as an “opportunist”, adding that his party is capable of fighting the elections on its own.
+On Tuesday, West Bengal Congress leader Adhir Ranjan Chowdhury described the chief minister as an “opportunist”, adding that his party is capable of fighting the elections on its own.

 Gandhi, however, dismissed Chowdhury’s criticism of Banerjee.